Research Training Support Grant – RTSG

 - Applications must be accompanied by a statement of support from the award holder’s supervisor.
-This should be presented in the form of a formal letter, email, or any other form of correspondence.
+This should be presented in the form of a formal letter or email.
 The statement of support should confirm that the proposed activity or expenditure will inform or develop the research being undertaken by the applicant and that the applicant is making good progress with their PhD research.

 Download the NINE DTP Additional Funding application form hereApplication Form

 - Any equipment purchased over the value of £200 must be returned to the DTP once the award-holder has completed their project of work;

 - The DTP will not provide laptops for users, except in exceptional circumstances; however, we can consider applications for software, and can contribute should the student require a particularly high specification machine owing to the research they are undertaking;

 - Attendance at conferences outside of Europe will only be considered for funding if the applicant is contributing to the conference in some facility (presenting, displaying a poster, etc.)

 - Applications for books will be considered if, and only if, the applicant has already applied for the materials to be procured via their institutional library;